MicrosoftDocs/quantum-docs/articles/user-guide/libraries/machine-learning/basic-classification.md

 # Basic classification: Classify data with the QDK

-In this Quickstart, you will learn how to run a quantum sequential classifier written in Q# using the Quantum Machine Learning library of the QDK.

-In this guide we will train a simple sequential model using a classifier structure defined in Q#.
+In this guide, you will learn how to run a quantum sequential classifier written in Q# using the Quantum Machine Learning library of the QDK.
+To do that, we will train a simple sequential model using a classifier structure defined in Q#.
 The model is trained on a half-moon dataset with training and validation data that you can find in the [code samples](https://github.com/microsoft/Quantum/tree/main/samples/machine-learning/half-moons).
 We will create our Q# project using either a Python or a C# program to load data and call Q# operations from.

 ## Prerequisites